 For most farmers inorganic Nitrogen fertiliser, for example Nitram®, is the best way to ensure that a crop is supplied with all it requires.
 Nitram, which is an Ammonium Nitrate (AN) fertiliser, is an extremely efficient form of Directly Available Nitrogen and a Government study (project NT26), conducted in the early to mid 2000’s prove that:

 When applying Nitram the exact Nitrogen content is known (34.5% N) and therefore application rates are can be accurately calculated.
 Applying N at the economic optimum rate is the only way to ensure and maintain optimum yields and quality and importantly minimise losses to the environment.

 In N response experiments Nitrogen remains the most responsive input that a farmer applies.
 Typically applications made at the optimum rate give economic returns in excess of six times the costs of application.

-This is a typical Nitrogen response curve, it shows how yield increases steeply at first in response to the Nitrogen applied, flattening out to a point where applying further Nitrogen has no economic return from producing extra yield.
+A typical Nitrogen response curve, shows how yield increases steeply at first in response to the Nitrogen applied, flattening out to a point where applying further Nitrogen has no economic return from producing extra yield.
 This is the economic optimum rate of Nitrogen producing the economic optimum yield.